assu-2000/KAI-Scheduler/docs/developer/designs/time-aware-fairness/data-fetching.md

-# Time Aware Fairness – High-Level Design
+# Usage data fetching – High-Level Design

 > Note: *Goals, non-goals, and detailed motivation are captured in* `time-aware-fairness.md`.
 The focus of this document is the **system architecture** and **integration points** required to implement the feature.